kingANGRYKIWI/CS3100-Project-4/README.md

 # CS3100-Project-4
-AVL Tree for Data structures and algorythms
+AVL Tree for Data structures and algorithms